 If you’ve been wondering, “How to know if sunscreen is reef-safe? or “Is zinc sunscreen OK for coral?”, you’re not alone.
 Sunscreen is something most of us use daily—whether for a beach holiday, outdoor sports, or just stepping out under the harsh sun.
 It has become a crucial part of our routine, protecting us from direct sunlight that can cause painful sunburns, premature ageing, and even increase the risk of skin cancer.
-But what many people don’t realise is that the very lotion keeping their skin safe may also be harming the oceans they swim in, washing off into the water and contributing to coral reef damage.

 You don’t have to choose between protecting your skin and saving the ocean.
 With the growing awareness of reef-safe sunscreens, there are now eco-conscious alternatives that offer the same SPF protection without the harmful impact.
 These are usually mineral-based sunscreens made with non-nano zinc oxide or titanium dioxide, which sit on top of your skin to reflect UV rays instead of being absorbed into the ocean.

-This reef-safe sunscreen guide will help you find the best reef-safe sunscreen for your skin type and ensure you’re protecting coral reefs, whether you’re at home or travelling to Hawaii.
+This reef-safe sunscreen guide will help you find the best reef-safe sunscreen for your skin type and ensure you’re protecting coral reefs—whether you’re at home or travelling to Hawaii.

 The practice of shielding our skin from the sun’s harsh rays is not a modern invention.
 Humans have been finding creative ways to protect themselves for thousands of years: